auth0/docs/articles/policies/legacy-rate-limits.md

 useCase:
   - support
 ---
-# Rate Limits for Subscriptions before May 19, 2020
+# Managment API Endpoint Rate Limits before May 19, 2020

+**This policy is effective for all paid and free subscriptions made before May 19, 2020.**

 ::: warning
-All paid and free subscriptions created on or after **May 19, 2020** will be subject to the updated [rate limits](/rate-limits).
+All subscriptions made on or after **May 19, 2020** are subject to the [updated rate limits](/policies/rate-limits-mgmt-api).
-The following rate limits apply if you subscribed to Auth0 before **May 19, 2020**.
 Starting on **June 18, 2020**, the new limits will apply to all tenants.
 You will be notified of the new limits through a **Dashboard Notification**.
 If the changes will impact your tenant, you will be notified directly via email with additional information about minimizing API calls and upgrading plans.
 :::

 The rate limits for Auth0 Management API differ depending on whether your tenant is free or paid, production or not.